MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/captive-portals.md

 ## <span id="touchfr"></span><span id="TOUCHFR"></span>Touch-friendly web pages

-The Windows 8, Windows 8.1, and Windows 10 experience is designed to be touch-first.
+The Windows experience is designed to be touch-first.
 This extends to web pages.
 Consider laying out your web page with larger, easy-to-target controls for a touch user.
 Use layouts that do not require excessive scrolling to interact with, and break flows into multiple pages if necessary.
 For more information on touch-friendly web design, see [Designing for Touch Input](/previous-versions/windows/desktop/ms695008(v=vs.85)).

 ## <span id="pap"></span><span id="PAP"></span>Provision after purchase